MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 >
 > Microsoft recommends running the latest version of SetupDiag, available via the following [download link](https://go.microsoft.com/fwlink/?linkid=870142).
 Running the latest version ensures the latest functionality and fixes known issues.

 SetupDiag is a diagnostic tool that reveals details about why a Windows upgrade was unsuccessful.

-SetupDiag examines Windows Setup log files to determine the root cause of a failure to update or upgrade a copy of Windows.
-SetupDiag can either run directly on the failed machine (online mode) or analyze the log files of the failed device once on another machine (offline mode).
+The tool examines Windows Setup log files to determine the root cause of a failure to upgrade a copy of Windows.
+SetupDiag can either run directly on the failed machine (online mode) or analyze the log files of the failed device on another machine (offline mode).

 SetupDiag is included with [Windows Setup](/windows-hardware/manufacture/desktop/deployment-troubleshooting-and-log-files#windows-setup-scenario) in all currently supported versions of Windows.
 During the upgrade process, Windows Setup extracts all its source files, including **SetupDiag.exe**, to the `%SystemDrive%\$Windows.~bt\Sources` directory.
 If there's an issue with the upgrade, SetupDiag automatically runs to determine the cause of the failure.

-When run by Windows Setup, the following [parameters](#parameters) are used:
+Windows Setup runs SetupDiag with following [parameters](#parameters):

 - `/ZipLogs:False`
 - `/Format:xml`